mrubinsk/horde-dev-vagrant/README.md

        - guest/guest
        - adminuser/adminpassword

-    - Horde is reachable on port 8080 of the host running the virtual image.
+    - On most of the boxes, Horde is reachable on port 8080 of the host running the virtual image.
+You will probably want to change this for your needs.
+      The 'git-tools-master' image runs on public_network on port 80 by default since I often use this to test ActiveSync connectivity.
       This can be changed by changing the network config in the Vagrantfile of the image.
 If you change this setting you may also need to change Horde's config/conf.php file as well to point to the correct IP and/or